ejriffer/Data-410-Final-Project/README.md

 **Random Forest Classifier**

 Random forest classifier is an ensemble model as it is made up of many decision trees.
 The prediction from a random forest is found by taking the average from every tree in the forest.
-To make sure each tree is not exactly identical new data will be boostraped, or randomly generated in a way that is still very similar to the original set.
+To make sure each tree is not exactly identical, new data will be boostraped, or randomly generated in a way that is still very similar to the original set.

 **K-Nearest Neighbors Classifier**

-K-nearest neighbors classifiers assigns the input to whatever group the majority of it's *k* nearest neighbors are in.
-The variable *k* defaults at 5 but can any number the user chooses.
+K-nearest neighbors classifiers assign the input to whatever group the majority of it's *k* nearest neighbors are in.
+The variable *k* defaults at 5 but can use any number the user chooses.

 ### Application and Validation

-Before running my data through the classifiers I standardized the *X* data so all of the values were on the same scale so no one variable dominated the model.
+Before running my data through the classifiers, I standardized the *X* data so all of the values were on the same scale to ensure no one variable dominated the model.
 I also turned my *y* data into a numpy array of integers so the models could classify the games as wins and losses properly.
 The below code shows this for the train and test data.

 ```
 scaler = StandardScaler()